New Synagogue (Darmstadt)

-The New Synagogue (Neue Synagoge) is aJewish congregation, synagogue, community centre, and Jewish museum (Jüdische Gemeinde), located in Darmstadt, in the state of Hessen, Germany.
+The New Synagogue (Neue Synagoge) is a Jewish congregation, synagogue, community centre, and Jewish museum (Jüdische Gemeinde), located in Darmstadt, in the state of Hessen, Germany.

 History

 Inaugurated on in 1988, the synagogue was built as part of a citizens’ initiative to commemorate the 50th anniversary of Kristallnacht.
 Known also as the ‘Holocaust Memorial Synagogue’, the architectural complex was designed to fulfil the needs of the city's Jewish population, who had been without a place of worship since the 1938 pogrom when Darmstadt's three synagogues were destroyed.
 The religious and cultural complex is located on the site of the city's former Gestapo headquarters.

 The cultural complex is the site of the local museum of Jewish history and culture, Museum der Jüdischen Gemeinde Darmstadt.

 The synagogue is egalitarian and has a number of members who are LGBTQ Jews, converts, or who are in interfaith marriages.
 Under the leadership of Rabbi Gesa Ederberg, the synagogue's mechitza was removed.